LingoQ: Bridging the Gap between EFL Learning and Work through AI-Generated Work-Related Quizzes: Introduction

+We conducted a three-week field deployment with 28 information workers in South Korea. \idx{13}Through the deployment study, with a focus on feasibility, we explore the following research questions: \textbf{RQ1}--How do EFL workers engage in and sustain their English learning when using study materials generated from their work context? \textbf{RQ2}--How does studying English with work-related content influence workers’ learning outcomes and self-efficacy? and \textbf{RQ3}--How do EFL workers perceive the value of studying English with questions generated from work-related content?

-To understand how \sysname{} effectively supported their English learning, we conducted a three-week field deployment with 28 information workers in South Korea.
-Our results showed that their self-efficacy in English skills increased significantly after actively using \sysname{}, and their engagement was consistent throughout the study period.
-Furthermore, we confirmed a notable learning gain from the beginner-level group.
-Overall, workers reported that quizzes generated by \sysname{} were more relevant to their work and were helpful in their tasks compared to their prior experience of studying English.
+\cameraready{Our results showed that participants consistently engaged with \sysname{} throughout the study period and perceived review practice with \sysname{} as more sustainable than their previous experiences with other study methods.
+Furthermore, our pipeline generated quality-assured questions that showed strong alignment with expert evaluations.
+We observed that participants' self-efficacy in English skills increased significantly after actively using \sysname{} (9.5\% gain on average, $p<0.001$), and participants in the beginner-level English proficiency showed notable learning gain on a TOEIC-based English proficiency test.} In the post-study survey, participants reported that quizzes generated by \sysname{} were more relevant to their work and were helpful in their tasks compared to their prior experience of studying English.
 It also encouraged them to consider the educational aspect of their work-related queries.
-Lastly, they perceived that studying with \sysname{} could be more sustainable than their previous experiences with other study methods.

-{}The key contributions of this work are as follows: \begin{enumerate}[leftmargin=*, itemsep=4pt, topsep=2pt] \item Understanding the challenges non-native information workers face in maintaining consistent English study and how they leverage intelligent tools at work. \item LLM-infused system architecture design pattern that links the use of LLM-based assistants to the generation of foreign language learning practices relevant to users' work contexts. \item Empirical evidence that validates the effectiveness of generating context-relevant study materials in foreign language learning. \end{enumerate}
+The key contributions of this work are as follows: \begin{enumerate}[leftmargin=*, itemsep=4pt, topsep=2pt] \item \idx{3}Design and implementation of \sysname{}, an LLM-based system that supports lightweight review practice of daily English use by automatically generating quizzes from work-related English queries in an LLM-based assistant. \sysname{}'s design was informed by a formative study ($N=49$) with non-native information workers.
+The source code of \sysname{} is publicly available at \sourcecode{}. \item \cameraready{Empirical findings from a three-week deployment study ($N=28$) showing that \sysname{} helps EFL workers sustain engagement and achieve measurable learning benefits through task-specific qualified quizzes with low burden, suggesting the potential of sourcing from on-the-fly LLM queries as an alternative to traditional decontextualized EFL learning methods.} \item Design considerations for AI-mediated EFL learning material generation that fosters engagement and proficiency by leveraging knowledge workers' growing reliance on LLMs. \end{enumerate}